 SRESFS offers a variety of Environmental Sciences courses in its base program and also provides the opportunity for students to participate in ongoing research projects affiliated with member institutions, the Savannah River Ecology Laboratory (SREL), and the Savannah River Nation Laboratory (SRNL).
 These student opportunities not only foster the pursuit of careers and post graduate degrees in STEM related areas, but also allow students to be competitive in these fields.
-The SRESFS offered ten courses through South Carolina State University in its Course-Driven Internship during the Summer 2017 program cycle to 23 student interns from 11 institutions.
+The SRESFS offered 12 courses through South Carolina State University and USC-Aiken in its Course-Driven Internship during the Summer 2023 program cycle to 40 student interns from 28 institutions.

 The Field Station concept was originally proposed in 1995 by Dr. Ambrose O. Anoruo, a science professor at South Carolina State University, and was funded by the US Department of Agriculture (USDA) through the 1890 Institution Capacity Building Grant.
 The Field Station was also awarded funding through the Natural Resources Conservation Services as a Center of Excellence (COE) in the USDA.